monarchs-ice/monarchs/docs/source/advanced.rst

 such as C and Fortran.
 A compromise is to make use of Numba, a just-in-time compiler for Python.
 This significantly bridges the performance gap between these languages, at the cost of somewhat more complex code.

 In many cases, this is "free".
-However, since we need to use `hybrd` from MINPACK to solve the heat equation, and the standard
+However, since we need to use ``hybrd`` from MINPACK to solve the heat equation, and the standard
-Python implmentation is not `Numba` compatible (`scipy.optimize.fsolve`), we instead make use of `NumbaMinpack`, a Python library that calls MINPACK from a compiled Fortran source using Numba's `ctypes` compatability.
+Python implmentation is not ``Numba`` compatible (``scipy.optimize.fsolve``), we instead make use of ``NumbaMinpack``, a Python library that calls MINPACK from a compiled Fortran source using Numba's ``ctypes`` compatability.
 This makes the resulting source code a little more complex.

 Numba also has great support for parallel Python via OpenMP, which we use in MONARCHS.
-Since the single-column physics does not affect other columns, this approach is very efficient.
+Since the single-column physics does not affect other columns, this approach is very efficient; resulting in speedups to the overall runtime of ~50x or more for long runs.

 What are the drawbacks?
 ========================
+Since the code is compiled before running, for small runs (e.g. single column over fewer than 1000 timesteps), this overhead will dominate the runtime, in which case it may be prudent to keep ``use_numba`` ``False``.

 This makes code development more complex since Numba requires strict static typing, and only supports a subset of inbuilt Python and ``numpy`` functions.
 Important libraries such as ``scipy`` are not yet supported.
 The code has been written to try and hide away most of this where possible, but some design choices were made during the development